JMantello/Calendar-Web-App/README.md

 "A calendar-like management system for scheduling and maintaining appointments with multiple clients.
 Specify your availability and others will be able to book appointments within those times."

-.NET Core 3 MVC project
+.NET Core 3 MVC project.
-'Database first' approach using SQL Server and Entity Framework Syncfusion EJ2 Calendar Component
+Database first approach using SQL Server and Entity Framework, Syncfusion EJ2 Calendar component,
-Luxon.js
+Luxon.js.

 Screenshots of the user experience: